mariepzn/mariepzn/README.md

 - MSc student in Computer Science at Télécom Paris
 - Engineering background with a focus on **Computer Vision & Machine Learning**
-- Open to international internship opportunities in research & engineering roles in **Computer Vision, Machine Learning, and Image Processing** specializing in Medical Imaging or Creative Image Generation
+- Open to international internship opportunities in research & engineering roles in **Computer Vision, Machine Learning, and Image Processing** specializing in Medical Imaging and Creative Image Generation

 ---